sriramrokkam/k8s-training/kubernetes/exercise_07_ingress.md

 ## Step 2 - write a simple ingress and deploy it
 To expose your application via an ingress, you need to construct a valid URL.
 Within the Gardener environment you have to use the following schema: `<your-custom-endpoint>.ingress.<GARDENER-CLUSTER-NAME>.<GARDENER-PROJECT-NAME>.shoot.canary.k8s-hana.ondemand.com`

-For `<your-custom-endpoint>` it is recommended to use your generated participant ID.
+For `<your-custom-endpoint>` it is recommended to use your namespace number (run `kubectl config view` and look for the namespace).
 You are going to expose the URL to public internet and most likely you don't want to publish information like your d/i -user there.
 Also insert the cluster and project names you obtained from your trainer accordingly.

-Check the [help section](https://github.wdf.sap.corp/pages/kubernetes/gardener/doc/2017/01/16/howto-service-access.html) to get more information.

 Write the ingress yaml file and reference to your service.
-Use the following skeleton and check the [kubernetes API reference](https://kubernetes.io/docs/reference/) for details and further info.
+Use the following skeleton and check the [kubernetes API reference](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/ingress-v1/) for details and further info.

 ```yaml
 apiVersion: networking.k8s.io/v1